The Marsden Building Society Equity Release 4.85% Fixed For Life

 Access Interest-Only Mortgages for Over 70s

 The most significant advantage of taking out an interest-only mortgage with Halifax is the low interest rates that are offered.
-This allows you to access the money you need without paying too much interest.
-Additionally, flexible repayment terms mean you can make either lump sum or regular monthly payments depending on your individual circumstances.
+Additionally, flexible repayment terms mean you can make either lump sum or regular monthly.

 Halifax Interest-Only Mortgages For Over 70s provides more detailed information about these products so if you’re looking for more information then visit their website today – no strings attached!